IRC empowers women and girls, fighting sexual violence and discrimination.

 The IRC supports girls, women and their families around the world.

-Around the world, the International Rescue Committee helps survivors heal and works with communities and institutions to break the cycle of violence.
-As first-responders in emergencies, the IRC works hands-on to deliver urgent care and referrals for victims of assault.
-In longstanding crises, we provide safe spaces for women to come together for support and to build skills at our women’s centres.
-In the aftermath of war, the IRC addresses the root causes of violence against women by helping them gain greater economic independence and play a more meaningful role in decision-making.
+The IRC helps survivors heal and works with communities and institutions to break the cycle of violence.
+As first-responders in emergencies we deliver urgent hands-on care for victims of assault, while in longstanding crises we provide safe spaces for women to come together for support and to build skills.

-Working at the grassroots level, the IRC helps women to make themselves heard in speaking about their experiences.
-We work with partners to help influence men and boys and to change the attitudes that foster violence against women.
+In the aftermath of war, the IRC works to addresses the causes of violence against women, by helping them gain greater economic independence and decision-making power.
+We include men and boys in these processes in order to change attitudes that foster violence against women and thereby create meaningful change.
 We also advocate with government officials to advance laws preventing violence against women, and enforce policies ensuring survivors’ access to care and legal justice.

 Read and download more information here: